Anne-Marie Pierre-Charles, 85 of Baldwin, New York, passed away on Wednesday evening March 11, 2020, of natural causes.

 Thank you in advance for your cooperation as the management and staff at HARTNETT FUNERAL HOME work together to uphold the sacred funeral raditions while keeping our friends and neighbors in the community healthy and safe.

-To plant a tree in memory of Anne Marie Pierre-Charles, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Anne Marie Pierre-Charles, please visit our floral store.